AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51102-catalog-rule-is-not-correctly-indexed.md

 Prerequisites:

-* Cron job is setup and runs every minute.
+* Cron job is set up and runs every minute.

 <u>Steps to reproduce</u>: